deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Giymuy accepted the concession with a slight bow to the chair, then turned to address the Council as a whole.

 "Gaoians and Humans share a fondness for Base Ten mathematics." she began.
 "Which is why I note that, by the calendar of the planet Earth, It has now been exactly ten years since the Hunters raided their city of Vancouver.
 Less than three of their years later, the human race achieved faster-than-light manned flight for the first time.
-Those ten years have been…tumultuous and interesting, and often controversial."
+Those ten years have been...tumultuous and interesting, and often controversial."

 She tapped her stick down, twice.
 "The Dominion's response to this singular deathworld species has been one of fear and mistrust.
 This stick I am holding is a symbol of why that fear is justified, being made from the wood of a tree now extinct due to them.
 I am not here to argue against the policy of the last ten years—the past cannot be undone—but to share a vision of policy for the *next* ten."